Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 - _Merch:_ Guidelines for merch will vary based on the items being produced.
 We are very happy to consider your creative requests for items!

+- _Merch (Zine):_ Artists are expected to produce one portrait-oriented A6-sized
+  piece or one short (2-3 pages) comic, adhering to guidelines and theme.
+  Depending on space in the zine, artists may be allowed to produce more than one piece, if they so choose.

 - **Artists may apply for both the Wall Calendar and Merch roles.** If an Artist is selected for both roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their